MyAiAd/MindShift/README.md

-# MyAi
+# MindShifting

 A revolutionary AI-powered platform for mindset transformation and personal growth.

 ## Overview

-MyAi is designed to help users transform their mindset, overcome limiting beliefs, and achieve personal growth through AI-powered insights and personalized coaching.
+MindShifting is designed to help users transform their mindset, overcome limiting beliefs, and achieve personal growth through AI-powered insights and personalized coaching.

 ## Features